Second Charge Mortgages

 Some alternatives to second charge mortgages include remortgaging, a bridging loan, a further advance on your current mortgage, or taking out a personal loan.

-Remortgaging may be cheaper in some cases, but if you have ERCs, want to protect your existing low interest rate, or now have a poor credit score, it can become more expensive.
+Remortgaging may be cheaper in some cases, but it can become more expensive if you have ERCs, want to protect your existing low interest rate, or now have a poor credit score.
 It’s also likely to be slower (whereas a second charge can be arranged in 2-3 weeks), and you’ll be limited on what you can spend your funds on.

 Most remortgage lenders will limit your purpose to property, while a second charge mortgage will allow you to use the funds for anything.